Agency (novel): Lowbeer

 Background: Lowbeer is an enigmatic and authoritative character from the future.
 She operates with a detached but intense interest in the unfolding events between parallel realities.

-Personality: Cool, calculating, and enigmatic, Lowbeer uses her advanced understanding of technology and history to shape outcomes across timelines.
-She remains one step ahead of most characters, controlling much of the action from the shadows.
+Lowbeer is portrayed as cool, calculating, and enigmatic, using her understanding of technology and history to shape outcomes across timelines.
+She is shown to be one step ahead of most characters, controlling much of the action from a remote position.

 Significance: Lowbeer is the orchestrator of key events, working with Wilf to steer Verity and Eunice toward specific outcomes.
 She represents the immense power that comes from understanding and manipulating multiple layers of reality.